mayankchauhan971/Buffer-Extension/readme.md

 # Content Ideation Copilot – Chrome Extension

 ## TL;DR
 Content ideation is hard because creativity isn’t constant—it surges and stalls.

-**What if ideation were effortless—a copilot that, with one click on any page or article, generates multiple socialMediaChannel-specific ideas (not finished posts) with clear rationale, pros and cons, and the option to expand any contentIdea into a polished post—each tailored to brand voice and goals and delivered straight into Buffer for scheduling and collaboration.**
+What if ideation were effortless—a copilot that, with one click on any page or article, generates multiple socialMediaChannel-specific ideas (not finished posts) with clear rationale, pros and cons, and the option to expand any contentIdea into a polished post—each tailored to brand voice and goals and delivered straight into Buffer for scheduling and collaboration.

-Welcome to a mini-project crafted to help me be considered for an interview at Buffer:
-**a Content Ideation Copilot Chrome extension.**
+Welcome to a mini-project crafted to help me be considered for an interview at Buffer:  **a Content Ideation Copilot Chrome extension.**

 ---

-### 🎥 Demo Video
+### Demo Video
 Demo Link -
 https://www.loom.com/share/705df813dd074a19a6bd716e6f80aa47?sid=63f62595-4260-4443-b484-338e96169017